harding/scaling-book/x.payment_batching/payment_batching.md

 # Payment Batching

-It's often possible to add more outputs to a transaction without increasing how many inputs it contains, meaning a single transaction can increase the number of people it pays faster than it proportionally grows in size.
-That's scalability, and this chapter describes how high-frequency spenders can use this scaling technique of *payment batching* to reduce transaction sizes and fees by about 75% in practical situations.
+This chapter describes how
+high-frequency spenders can use the scaling technique of *payment batching* to reduce transaction sizes and fees by about 75% in practical situations.
 As of February 2019, payment batching is used by multiple popular Bitcoin services (mainly exchanges), is available as a built-in feature of many wallets (including Bitcoin Core), and should be easy to